tc39/notes/meetings/2016-05/may-24.md

 YK: procedural remark: STC has to gain consensus to be on the table.

-MS: I don't want both PTC and STC, as it makes PTC optional.
+MLS: I don't want both PTC and STC, as it makes PTC optional.
 We would have compatibility issues.

 DD: If the limits are not made explicit, then there will be compatibility issues.